TyeMcQueen/terraform-google-certificate-map-simple/README.md

 be handed a certificate letting the hackers know what host name to use with that IP address.

-By using Cloud Certificate Manager certificate maps you can specify a specific certificate to provide for requests that are not using a known host name.
+By using Cloud Certificate Manager certificate maps you can designate a specific certificate to be returned for requests that are not using a known hostname.
 So you can control the host name that the hackers discover.
 You can use a "honeypot" host name that is not used for legitimate traffic and thus more easily identify requests that you can just reject, simplifying keeping your endpoint secure and making it easy to remove a lot of noise from your logs.

 The other benefits require the use of DNS-authorized certificates.
 You get this benefit by using a certificate map, even if you use LB-authorized